 True Connections Web Development: My own company, a web design and development company, removes the risk by offering a “don’t pay if you’re not 100% satisfied” policy.
 In the sea of service companies, I understand not every business can offer such a policy.
 However, from my observations, many could, and don’t.
 If you believe in your service, why not consider a “don’t pay if not satisfied” policy?

 Pub/Restaurants: At a pub a few weeks ago, feeling adventurous, I asked the waiter which beer on the list was “most unusual”.
 He described the taste of several.
 Seeing I was hesitant on a particular brand, the waiter offered to bring a taste-sample thus removing the risk of purchasing a beer I may not enjoy.

-Removing or reducing the risk for customers is not that difficult if you have a good product or service you believe in.
+Removing or reducing the risk for customers is not that difficult especially if you believe you have a good product or service.

 As a business owner, what can you do to reduce the risk to the customer?
-It’s worth putting aside some thinking time, analyzing your business and perhaps come up with ideas to make the customer more at-ease, pre-transaction.
+It’s worth putting aside some thinking time, analyzing your business and perhaps come up with ideas to make the customer more at-ease, before the transaction.